-Risk Probability Risk mitigation strategies Risk mitigation strategies Absence of appropriate support funds or unsuccessful participation in competitions Without the support funds, it is possible to bring the community to donate funds for the implementation of measures by organizing an attractive fun celebration or to look for specific sponsors to whom community-based activities would be attractive and meaningful.
+Risk Probability Risk mitigation strategies Absence of appropriate support funds or unsuccessful participation in competitions Average Without the support funds, it is possible to bring the community to donate funds for the implementation of measures by organizing an attractive fun celebration or to look for specific sponsors to whom community-based activities would be attractive and meaningful.

-In the city of Visaginas, which is next to Rimšė, there are many elderly specialists on the field of energy who, given favourable conditions, can be included in meaningful community, activities, especially, to work with youth in implementation community activities, especially to work with youth in of the measures educational programs on topic of energy.
+Lack of In the city of Visaginas, which is next to Rimšė, there are experience for a many elderly specialists on the field of energy who, given successful Vidutinė favourable conditions, can be included in meaningful implementation community activities, especially to work with youth in of the measures educational programs on topic of energy.